ERA Green Hydrogen Fellowships for international Master students • DAAD

 The language of instruction for most study programmes in Germany is German.
 In international programmes, the language of instruction is English, or both German and English.

-The selection meeting will be held in January 2024 and you will be informed about the result of the selection in February 2024.The fellowship can be commenced earliest (at the beginning of each month) from April 1, 2024.
-If you plan on starting your fellowship later than October 1, 2024, please apply during our next call for applications (in March 2024).
+The selection meeting will be held in June 2024 and you will be informed about the result of the selection in July 2024.The fellowship can be commenced earliest (at the beginning of each month) from September 1, 2024.
+If you plan on starting your fellowship later than March 1, 2025, please apply during our next call for applications (in the fall of 2024).

 Certificates, proof of credits, certifications and translations may be scanned in non-certified form and uploaded to the DAAD portal.
 The DAAD reserves the right to request certified copies of the documents.